By Brendan Walashek, GISP, GIS Division Manager

-As an example, McElhanney created a VR model of the Sultanganj Bridge, a cable-stayed bridge designed to cross the Ganges River in India, to allow designers to view various structure options before construction started.
-This added a new and interactive tool for client consultation which can be used on any structure or design.
+McElhanney created VR models of bridges, parks, highways, and more to allow designers to view various structure options before construction starts.
+This has added a new and interactive tool for client consultation which can be used on any structure or design.
 Changes can be made before going to construction by seeing a wide range of functional concerns, sightlines, and even clash detection issues.
 VR users can tour, move underneath, and interact with a bridge, change a pillar’s shape, play with railing options, or widen a bike lane.
 VR is much more than a rendering, video flythrough, or a static 3D model on a computer screen.
-VR creates new opportunity.
+VR creates new opportunities.

 A streamlined workflow from Civil 3D to VR allows us to change the way designs can be viewed by technical and non-technical stakeholders.
 It’s an innovative way for designers, planners, clients, and community members to share and collaborate on design, bringing a Skype meeting or public engagement platform to a whole new level.
 Storyboards, 2D posters, and design drawings frequently cannot convey the real-world presence of a final project.
 This technology invites stakeholders to “visit” the project – from the comfort of an office (VR), or from a site (AR/MR).